opsb/zenslap-client/README.markdown

 zenslap
 =======

-Provides an easy way to configure your heroku test environment for your app
+Provides an easy way to configure your heroku test environment for your <a href="http://zenslap.me">zenslap app</a>.

 Install
 -------